 - 1. Totals may not sum due to rounding - 2.
 FY22 estimates subject to FMCB review and based on FY22 preliminary presentation to the FMCB on 4/26/21 - 3.
 FY23-FY26 spending and revenue estimates based on March Annual Pro Forma presentation to the FMCB on 3/8/21 - 4.
 Additional state assistance displayed as part of total revenue consistent with monthly reporting to the FMCB in FY21 - 5.
-Federal relief & One-Time Revenue includes CARES Act funds, and ARP funds along with a planned transfer of Operating Deficiency Reserve funds, along with FEMA reimbursement revenues for COVID-19 expenses - 6.
-Federal relief & one-time revenue: The MBTA has an estimated allocation of one-time federal COVID-19 relief funding \$1,973M with \$827M from the Coronavirus Response and Relief Supplemental Appropriations Act of 2021 (CRRSAA) from December 27, 2020, and a projected \$845M from the American Rescue Plan (ARP) Act from March 11, 2021.
+Federal relief & One-Time Revenue includes CARES Act funds, CRRSAA funds, and ARP funds along with a planned transfer of Operating Deficiency Reserve funds, along with FEMA reimbursement revenues for COVID-19 expenses - 6.
+Federal relief & one-time revenue: The MBTA has an estimated allocation of one-time federal COVID-19 relief funding \$1,973M with \$827M from the Coronavirus Aid, Relief, and Economic Security (CARES) Act from March 27, 2020, \$301M from the Coronavirus Response and Relief Supplemental Appropriations Act of 2021 (CRRSAA) from December 27, 2020, and a projected \$845M from the American Rescue Plan (ARP) Act from March 11, 2021.
 Additionally, the one-time revenue category includes FEMA reimbursement for COVID-19 expenses like PPE and cleaning costs estimated at \$34M along with a planned one-time transfer of Operating Deficiency Fund reserves of \$365M. - 7.
 Sales Tax: The dedicated revenues from the state sales tax are equal to whichever is greater, the amount of actual sales tax receipts generated from the statewide sales tax dedicated to the MBTA, or a base revenue amount.
-The annual amount of dedicated sales tax revenues that the MBTA receives is subject to annual upward adjustment to a maximum 3 percent increase based on a comparison of the percentage increase of inflation to the increase in actual sales tax receipts.
+The annual amount of dedicated sales tax revenues that the MBTA receives is subject to annual upward adjustment to a maximum 3 percent increase based on a comparison of the percentage increase in actual sales tax receipts.
 Legislation enacted in 2014 increased the base revenue amount in SFY 2015 to \$970.6 million and increased the dedicated sales tax revenue amount for the MBTA by an additional \$160 million annually.